tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The procedure described in [R1-081483]_ is used to get the corresponding MCS scheme.
-The spectral efficiency is quantized based on the CQI (rounding to the lowest value) and is mapped to the corresponding MCS scheme.
+The spectral efficiency is quantized based on the channel quality indicator (CQI), rounding to the lowest value, and is mapped to the corresponding MCS scheme.

 Finally, we note that there are some discrepancies between the MCS index